Supahpapalicious

-SupahPapalicious is a 2008 comedy film directed by Gilbert Perez and starring Vhong Navarro, Valerie Concepcion and Makisig Morales.
-It was distributed by Star Cinema.
+SupahPapalicious is a 2008 Philippine comedy film directed by Gilbert Perez (in his final directorial work) from a screenplay by Jullian B. Abuda, based on a story developed by Emmanuel Dela Cruz.
+The film stars Vhong Navarro, Valerie Concepcion, and Makisig Morales, with the supporting cast include Empoy Marquez, Pokwang, and Mura.

+Produced and distributed by Star Cinema, the film was theatrically released on March 22, 2008.

 Plot

 The spurned lover Adonis (Vhong Navarro) has to win over Athena's only son, Atong (Makisig Morales), to court his single mom, Athena (Valerie Concepcion).
 Atong decides the only kind of man good enough for his mother is a man with a big family.
 Adonis' help from his friends to work in special effects to transformed into his pretending imaginary family in disguise: a spunky Lola and a wacky Black American to be able to win Athena's heart to convince Atong that Adonis is good enough to win the love of his life.